 The other striking findings in these results is the improvement in Mark Drakeford’s ratings.
 For his first year and more in the job, it was a consistent finding that not only did many Welsh voters not have a view on him, but those who did were generally fairly unimpressed.
 Now, not only have more Welsh voters begun to be aware of the First Minister, but those with views have become much more positive.
 Moreover, it is not only Labour supporters who are please with Mr Drakeford: indeed, Plaid Cymru Westminster supporters rate him every bit as highly as Labour voters do.

-As we reported earlier, these shifting attitudes are also feeding through into .
+As we reported earlier, these shifting attitudes are also feeding through into how people say they will vote in both Westminster and Senedd elections.
 The Welsh Barometer Poll will continue to take the political temperature as we go through a global pandemic, a near-certain recession and the still uncertain outcome of talks to establish a post-Brexit relationship with the EU by the end of the year.

 The poll, for ITV Cymru Wales and Cardiff University, had a sample of 1,021 Welsh adults aged 18+ and was carried out online by YouGov from 29 May to 1 June 2020.